HamaJjigae/hushed/README.md

 How It Works:

 Technologies Used:
-    Solana SDK: Used to mint unique NFT tokens for each chat Poseidon Hashing: To securely hash user IDs and wallet IDs zk-SNARK (groth16): For ZKP authentication
+    Solana SDK: Used to create PDAs for each chat Poseidon Hashing: To securely hash user IDs and wallet IDs zk-SNARK (groth16): For ZKP authentication
     Kafka: For sotring and handling recent chat messages